 Yahoo Finance reports one surprising outcome of the COVID-19 pandemic was it inspired a shift in what travelers want from their vacations.
 More and more seek a getaway that improves their lives in some way, gives them a chance to connect with nature, or to detox from digital life.

 Hotels and resort brands like Hilton have hopped on the trend bandwagon, but there is still plenty of room for personal vacation rentals in this space.
-The nature of wellness travel is highly personalized tailored to the needs and interests of each guest.
-Guests value a host with local knowledge and connections with wellness providers like trainers, meditation leaders and massage therapists.
+The nature of wellness travel is highly personalized, tailored to the needs and interests of each guest.
+Guests value a host with local knowledge and connections with wellness providers like trainers, meditation leaders, and massage therapists.

 Wellness travel often revolves around destinations with access to nature.
 Spending time outdoors is restorative.
 Studies found that forest bathing, known as Shinrin-Yoku in Japan, can actually lower blood pressure and slow heart rate.